Public Restrooms & Amenities

 Priority One Epoxy Flooring installs high-performance flooring for ambulance bays, decontamination rooms, and hospital support corridors across Vancouver & BC.
 Our resin systems are engineered to handle vehicle loads and stretcher traffic, resist harsh disinfectants and fuels, and make infection-control cleaning faster with minimal downtime.

-Below you’ll find a full overview of the systems we install, the problems they solve, our installation process, case studies from the region, maintenance recommendations, and answers to commonly asked questions — all presented in the same style and structure you requested so it’s ready to paste into your site.
+Below you’ll find a full overview of the systems we install, the problems they solve, our installation process, case studies, maintenance recommendations, and answers to commonly asked questions — ready to paste into your site.

-Tackling root causes — not just surface fixes — is our standard.
-That means concrete repair, moisture testing, and specifying materials that match each area’s operational needs.
+We tackle root causes — not just surface fixes — with concrete repair, moisture testing, and a system matched to each area’s operational needs.

 Two-part epoxy base coats broadcast with graded quartz or aggregate form a hard, impact-resistant bed.
-This approach is ideal for interior ambulance bays and garage areas where wheels, carts and stretchers cause high abrasion.
-Broadcasted quartz can be tuned for pedestrian vs vehicle traction, and sealed with a topcoat that provides chemical resistance and wear protection.
+This approach is ideal for interior ambulance bays and garage areas where wheels, carts, and stretchers cause high abrasion.
+Broadcast texture is tuned for pedestrian vs. vehicle traction, then sealed with a topcoat that provides chemical resistance and wear protection.

 For facilities that cannot tolerate long closures, polyaspartic coatings cure rapidly and allow reopening within 24–48 hours.
 These systems provide excellent UV resistance and chemical durability, and are commonly used for phased repairs or quick-turn upgrades.

 For clinical support rooms, decontamination areas, and patient transfer zones we install fully seamless coved systems.
-These eliminate seams and joints where bacteria collect and deliver surfaces that meet strict infection control cleaning protocols.
+These eliminate seams and joints where bacteria collect and deliver surfaces aligned with strict infection-control cleaning protocols.

-A high-call suburban ambulance station experienced progressive surface breakdown from fuel drips, stretcher wheels and heavy cleaning cycles.
+A high-call ambulance station experienced progressive surface breakdown from fuel drips, stretcher wheels, and heavy cleaning cycles.
 We performed a full assessment, staged concrete repairs, and installed a quartz broadcast epoxy base with a chemical-resistant polyurethane topcoat.
-Work was phased across three weekends so daytime shifts remained operational.
-Since completion the station reported shorter cleaning cycles, better traction during wet weather, and no surface-related service interruptions.
+Work was phased across multiple weekends so essential bays remained operational.
+After completion the station reported shorter cleaning cycles, better traction during wet weather, and no surface-related service interruptions.

 We mobilize crews throughout Metro Vancouver and BC: Vancouver, Burnaby, Richmond, Surrey, Coquitlam, North Shore, the Fraser Valley, Vancouver Island (Victoria, Nanaimo), and regional centres including Kelowna and Kamloops.

 Typical bay replacements can be completed in phased weekends or 2–5 working days for single bays.
-Fast-cure polyaspartic systems can reopen in 24–48 hours when surface prep is limited.
+Fast-cure polyaspartic systems can reopen in 24–48 hours when conditions allow.

 Yes — when specified with the correct broadcast aggregate and sealed with the right topcoat, systems provide consistent traction even under wet conditions.

 Yes — our systems are repairable.
-We maintain records of installed materials and mixes so future repairs match the original finish for strength and appearance.
+We keep records of installed materials so future repairs can match the original finish for strength and appearance.

 Request a free inspection and written proposal from Priority One Epoxy Flooring.
-Our team will assess your floors, recommend the system that balances downtime, cost and lifespan, and provide a clear schedule for phased implementation.
+We’ll assess your floors, recommend the system that balances downtime, cost and lifespan, and provide a clear schedule for phased implementation.

 Industries We Serve